codeciara/Pre-work-Study-Guide/README.md

-# Pre-work-Study-Guide
+# pre-work-study-guide
-A study guide for course pre-work.
+A bootcamp study guide for course pre-work.